precision-software/TempFiles/README.md

  - Random writes to compressed files.

-## Block Oriented I/O
+## Record Oriented I/O
 ### Logical Model
-- A block file consists of a sequence of fixed-size blocks, followed by a final block which may be smaller.
+- A file consists of a sequence of fixed-size record, followed by a final record which may be smaller.
-- A block fits into memory.
+- A record fits into memory.
-- A block is a known point for positioning.
+- A record is a known point for positioning.
-- To append to a block file, the last block may be overwritten.
+- To append to a file, the last record may be overwritten.
-- Various filters may change the blocksize or add headers.
+- Various filters may change the record size or add headers.
 These transformations are not visible to the users of the data.
 - Can determine file size by seeking to the end.
+  <br>Might not be the exact file size, but must be good enough to determine number
+  of fixed size records and whether there is a partial record at the end.

 ***Note: cannot currently seek in compressed files.***

 ### Encryption
 - An encrypted file may include a fixed size header describing blocksize, initialization vector